 - a.
-Ensuring that the district hub of Abertillery is well connected to Ebbw Vale and the wider region through safe, frequent and reliable public transport links; - b.
+Ensuring that the district hub of Abertillery is well connected with it's hub area, Ebbw Vale and the wider region through safe, frequent and reliable public transport links; - b.
 Supporting Abertillery District Town Centre in developing complementary roles around culture, leisure and tourism; - c.
 Delivering 'Activity Tourism' opportunities in the area; - d.
 Ensuring the removal of dereliction by promoting the reuse of under used and derelict land and buildings; - e.
 Delivering regeneration schemes which provide residential development and infrastructure; and - f.
-Building on the unique identity of the area by protecting the built heritage and the natural environment. - 6.15 The main difference between the south and the north is that the south has fewer opportunities for development, is not so well connected and has topographical constraints.
+Building on the unique identity of the area by protecting and enhancing the built heritage and the natural environment.

+6.15 The main difference between the south and the north is that the south has fewer opportunities for development, is not so well connected and has topographical constraints.
 The area does, however, have a strong sense of community pride and spectacular landscape.
-The Strategy needs to build on these strengths to secure regeneration and create sustainable communities. - 6.16 It is important that this area is well connected with Ebbw Vale and the wider region.
+The Strategy needs to build on these strengths to secure regeneration and create sustainable communities.

+- 6.16 It is important that this area is well connected with Ebbw Vale and the wider region.
 There are a number of proposals contained in the Plan for rail, walking, cycling and improvements to the A467 road, which will help address the accessibility issue.
 There are also plans to improve the bus service along the A467 corridor.
-With the exception of the cycle and bus improvements all the improvements are expected towards the end of the Plan period (See Delivery and Implementation table in Chapter 9 for further details). - 6.17 Abertillery District Town Centre will explore opportunities to develop complementary roles around leisure and tourism.
+With the exception of the cycle and bus improvements all the improvements are expected towards the end of the Plan period (see Delivery and Implementation table in Chapter 9 for further details). - 6.17 Abertillery District Town Centre will explore opportunities to develop complementary roles around leisure and tourism.
+The Guardian at Parc Arrael Griffin is already proving to be a popular tourist attraction which Abertillery should look to benefit from.
 One of the strengths of Abertillery District Town Centre is the position of the centre relative to woodland and upland landscapes.
 There are opportunities to develop new infrastructure to enable people to use these environments and to explore the scope for mountain biking as a way of 'opening up' the natural setting of the town.
 The recent refurbishment of the Metropole and investment in the town centre will enhance the cultural role of Abertillery, in terms of the arts and entertainment.
-The cultural role has already been enhanced in the southern strategy area through the restoration of Llanhilleth Institute, which was part of an overall regeneration package.

-- 6.18 Local opportunities for employment are necessary to ensure these communities are sustainable.
-The surrounding countryside offers opportunities in terms of activity tourism, which is a sector of the tourism industry that aims to attract visitors by developing activity product such as cycling, walking, riding, watersports, adventure and fishing.
-Sites allocated for activity tourism are identified in Policy TM1. - 6.19 Investment in the area will be targeted at removing derelict under used buildings and re-using them for residential, community or commercial development. - 6.20 It is vital that all new development protects the environment and cultural identity of this area, as it is the key to the areas success.
+The cultural role has already been enhanced in the Southern strategy area through the restoration of Llanhilleth Institute, which was part of an overall regeneration package. - 6.18 Local opportunities for employment are necessary to ensure these communities are sustainable.
+The surrounding countryside offers opportunities in terms of activity tourism, which is a sector of the tourism industry that aims to attract visitors by developing activity products such as cycling, walking, riding, watersports, adventure and fishing.
+Sites allocated for activity tourism are identified in Policy TM1. - 6.19 Investment in the area will be targeted at removing derelict under-used buildings and re-using them for residential, community or commercial development. - 6.20 It is vital that all new development protects the environment and cultural identity of this area, as it is the key to the areas success.